teerapap/grunt-protractor-runner/README.md

 * browser `string`: Browser name, e.g. chrome or firefox
 * params `object`: Param object to be passed to the test as browser.params
 * chromeDriver `string`: Location of chrome driver overridng the property in config file
-* directConnect `boolean`: Bypass Selenium for direct testing Chrome or Firefox
 * directConnect `boolean`: To connect directly to the browser Drivers.
 This option is only available for Firefox and Chrome.
 * sauceUser `string`: Username for a SauceLabs account
 * sauceKey `string`: Access Key for a SauceLabs account